Social relationships and teenagers with autism spectrum disorder

 Some ASD interventions are designed to teach and develop social skills.
 For example, Stop Think Do uses problem-solving strategies.
 The Secret Agent Society (SAS) is a social skills program that you can get as a computer game, board game or group therapy sessions.
 The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills intervention that helps teenagers learn ways to make and keep friends.

 Your child might like to join a local social group to meet other teenagers with ASD, share experiences and make friends.
-This can help your child realise that he’s not alone.
+This can help your child realise that they’re not alone.
 Your state autism service can help you find out about groups in your area.

 If there aren’t any groups, you and your child could start one.
 Think of an activity your child likes – for example, bowling – pick a regular night and advertise your group at your child’s school, the local library, sports centre and so on.

-Your child might also like to join a group based on her hobby.
+Your child might also like to join a group based on their hobby.
 A group where the members have similar interests can make socialising easier to start with, because it gives your child something to talk about.

 Social media can help teenagers with ASD connect with people they know from school or activity groups.
 It lets them take their time and think about what they want to say.
 It also takes away the need to read another person’s non-verbal communication.